Table of Contents

 An ayahuasca boom

 Ayahuasca remains a fringe psychological medicine, but it’s slowly working its way into the mainstream.
-Until fairly recently, you had to travel to South America if you wanted to experiment with the plant, but now ayahuasca ceremonies are popping up in the United States and Europe.
+Until fairly recently, you had to travel to South America if you wanted to experiment with the plant, but now ayahuasca ceremonies are in the United States and Europe.

 Indigenous people in countries like Colombia and Peru have been brewing the concoction for thousands of years, mostly for religious or spiritual purposes.
 It’s considered a medicine, a way to heal internal wounds and reconnect with nature.